donato-maragno/Amazon-LMRRC/README.md

 They must be run sequentially using the bash command in the Linux Terminal, e.g., ```bash model_build.sh```.

 ## Get in touch!
 We welcome any questions or suggestions.
-Please submit an issue on Github, or reach us at m.ghosh@uva.nl, a.v.mahes@uva.nl, and d.maragno@uva.nl.
+Please submit an issue on GitHub, or reach us at m.ghosh@uva.nl, a.v.mahes@uva.nl, and d.maragno@uva.nl.